Ion Creangă Children's Park: History

-The Children's Park was closed to the public in 2004, when the Office of Consumer Protection found that the toys in the park were no longer safe for children.
+The Children's Park was closed to the public in 2004, when following an accident due to old and outdated installations, a child lost his life.
 Later, following an investment of almost 2 million euros, the park was transformed and redeveloped.
 It was reopened in 2012 on Children's Day.

 Flora

 Most of the current vegetation is represented by secular oaks, spruces, pines and other deciduous species.
-It is worth noting the presence of Gingko biloba specimens and softwood trees – willows, locusts, lindens, etc. Among the ornamental and decorative plants can be found: roses, lavenders, azaleas, hibiscus, daffodils, chrysanthemums, violets, begonias, sages, etc.
+The presence of Ginkgo biloba specimens and softwood trees – willows, locusts, lindens, etc. Among the ornamental and decorative plants can be found: roses, lavenders, azaleas, hibiscus, daffodils, chrysanthemums, violets, begonias, sages, etc.